untitled

 NEVER WAS !!!

 WOOLEY v.
 MAYNARD was the 1977 win in the Supreme Court of the United States that has been one of the most publicized "Jehovah's Witnesses Victories" in the Jehovah's Witnesses' long list of SCOTUS successes.
-Probably only Barnette (1943) and Cantwell (1940) have received more publicity, and those two cases had a 35 year headstart.
+Probably only Barnette (1943) and Cantwell (1940) have received more publicity, and those two cases had a 35 year head start.
 And, of all the "Jehovah's Witnesses" who were parties in the many SCOTUS wins and losses, George Maynard may be the "most discussed", which makes the following disclosure all the more puzzling.
 GEORGE MAYNARD WAS NOT ONLY NOT A JEHOVAH'S WITNESS, HE WAS AN ADVERSARY OF THE WATCHTOWER SOCIETY!!!

-While it is true that George Maynard claimed to be a Jehovah's Witness, Maynard was such only by his own definition, but not that of the WatchTower Society.
-What is more probable is that Maynard told everyone that he was a Jehovah's Witness just to "p___ off" the Jehovah's Witnesses.
-In actuality, George Maynard could be labeled many things, but maybe the most descriptive, and maybe the most polite, would be that George Maynard was a "character".
+While it is true that George Maynard claimed to be one of "Jehovah's Witnesses", Maynard was such only by his own definition, but not that of the WatchTower Society.
+What is more probable is that Maynard told everyone that he was a "Jehovah's Witness" just to "piss off" the Jehovah's Witnesses and their WatchTower Cult masters.
+In actuality, George Maynard could be labeled many things, but maybe the most descriptive, and maybe the most polite, would be that George Maynard was a "character" -- as were his parents and siblings.

-Before discussing George Maynard's claim to be a Jehovah's Witness, it might be helpful to review some other reported biographical details, which were assumedly provided by Maynard himself.
+Before discussing George Maynard's claim to be a Jehovah's Witness, it might be helpful to review some other reported biographical details, which were assumedly provided to the media by Maynard himself.
 It has been reported that Maynard was a veteran of the Korean War.
 It also has been reported that Maynard was a paratrooper in the U.S. Army.
 Maynard supposedly was discharged from the U.S. Army sometime in 1952, while the Korean War was still ongoing.
-Maynard supposedly was born in March 1932, which would have made him 20 years old in March 1952.
+Maynard was born in March 1932, which would have made him 20 years old in March 1952.

-George Maynard was supposedly a native of Rhode Island.
+George Maynard was a native of Rhode Island.
 In 1953, he married Maxine, who was a native of Arkansas.
 The couple settled in Connecticut, where they started their family of five children.
 In 1956, the family converted from Catholicism to the Jehovah's Witnesses.

 George Maynard can also be characterized as a man of contradictions.
 For instance, although Maynard was a printer by trade, and although Maynard claimed to be proficient in "sign language" (apparently three of the Maynard family, or even possibly live-in relatives, were deaf mutes), yet Maynard also claimed that his "writing" was so "embarrassing" that Maxine Maynard "writes all the bills and checks".
 George Maynard blamed such on the fact that he attended school only through the 9th grade.

 George Maynard also was a man who came across as being extremely sure of himself.
 However, his "interpretations" of various things and events in life seemed to vary from the way many other people would interpret such.
-For instance, Maynards own interpretations of WatchTower interpretations were sometimes spot on, sometimes barely close, and sometimes were such that some JWs might question whether Maynard had ever been a JW himself.
+For instance, Maynard's own interpretations of WatchTower interpretations were sometimes spot on, sometimes barely close, and sometimes were such that some JWs might question whether Maynard had ever been a JW himself.
 (Non-JWs should understand that the WatchTower Society is uncompromisingly strict about every single JW possessing the exact same interpretation of its own teachings and interpretations.)

 According to George Maynard, his "troubles" with the Jehovah's Witnesses started around 1966.
 By that time, the Maynards had relocated to Concord, Massachusetts.
 It was there in Concord, sometime in the late 1960s, that George Maynard was "disfellowshipped" (excommunicated) from the Jehovah's Witnesses.
 Since "Jehovah's Witnesses" are a "hierarchical" form of religious organization, George Maynard having been excommunicated by the Concord, Massachusetts Congregation of Jehovah's Witnesses meant that he no longer was considered a Jehovah's Witness -- anywhere -- period.

+Sometime after George's disfellowshipping, the Maynards again relocated; this time, to Claremont, New Hampshire.
+There, Maynard attempted to associate with the Claremont Congregation of Jehovah's Witnesses, but the Elders there told him to go back to Concord, Massachusetts, and straighten out his "status" with that congregation.
 Naturally, George Maynard ignored their directions, and apparently would occasionally attend meetings at the Claremont Kingdom Hall.
 Disfellowshipped persons are permitted to attend meetings, but they will be shunned by the JWs.
 Apparently, the Claremont Elders felt that George's "signing" to the three members of his family who were deaf mutes was disruptive, and they told him to stop.
 Whatever was George's reaction, such resulted in the filing of at least two (possibly more) criminal complaints against Maynard by the Claremont Elders.
 Finally, in September 1972, the Claremont Elders even called the Police during a meeting and had George arrested and physically removed from the Kingdom Hall.
-That was probably the last time that George Maynard and his family saw the interior of a Kingdom Hall of Jehovah's Witnesses.
+(That was NOT the last time that George Maynard and his family saw the interior of a Kingdom Hall of Jehovah's Witnesses.
+In 1990, the Maynards attempted to regularly attend the Canton Connecticut Kingdom Hall of Jehovah's Witnesses.
+George was again "trespassed", later arrested, and even eventually prosecuted.
+Outcome unknown.)

 George Maynard was first ticketed for obscuring the slogan "Live Free or Die" on the two license plates of one of his two automobiles in November 1974.
-The judge naively suspended the $25.00 fine on an assumption of subsequent “good behavior", but Maynard was ticketed twice in December 1974 and/or January 1975.
+The judge naively suspended the $25.00 fine on an assumption of subsequent good behavior", but Maynard was ticketed twice in December 1974 and/or January 1975.
 This time the judge fined him $50.00, and sentenced him to six months in prison.
 The judge then suspended the sentence provided that Maynard paid his fines.
 Maynard told the judge that he would not pay them.
 The judge then sentenced George Maynard to 15 days in county jail.

 One little tidbit that is usually left out when relating this drama is that Maynard did more than simply tape over the slogan.
 Although the specifics of each of Maynard's four license plates is unknown, Maynard also either cut-out or punched out one or more of the four words on one or more of the four metal license plates.
 The "tape" apparently was intended to cover the resulting holes, as much as to cover the "offensive" words.

-Another especially juicey tidbit that is usually left out when relating this drama is that George Maynard was not the only person in the United States who was obscuring the "slogan" on their auto license plates.
+Another especially juicy tidbit that is usually left out when relating this drama is that George Maynard was not the only person in the United States who was obscuring the "slogan" on their auto license plates.
 Maynard was not even the first person to do so.
 Several libertarian-minded persons had done so, and had faced their own dramas in their own local courts.

 In fact, the issue of state's putting "offensive slogans" on auto license plates had drawn the attention of many civil libertarian organizations, including the American Civil Liberties Union.
 Apparently, the ACLU, and possibly other organizations, were "shopping" for just the right one of these "slogan obscurers", who would be a good plaintiff for a federal lawsuit -- that is, someone who had just the right characteristics which would elicit "sympathy" from the federal courts.

 Who better to have as a plaintiff in a "First Amendment" federal lawsuit than a "Jehovah's Witness", who brought with him arguments, precedents, and history that no federal court in the 1970s would dare challenge?
 The ACLU contacted George Maynard, and the rest is legal history.
 The state of New Hampshire never stood a chance.
-The fact that George Maynard was not actually a Jehovah's Witness was irrelevent -- constitutionally speaking.
+The fact that George Maynard was not actually a Jehovah's Witness was irrelevant -- constitutionally speaking.
 Maynard still possessed deeply held religious beliefs which served as the basis for the constitutional arguments.
 But, such does not negate the immeasurable value that the label "Jehovah's Witnesses" brought to the overall effort.

 One can't help but wonder whether the WatchTower Society ever raised any objections with their ACLU friends?
 Can someone direct me to any public statement made by the WatchTower during the USDC and SCOTUS proceedings, in which they notified the courts, the media, or the general public that Maynard was not a Jehovah's Witness?
 Why did the WatchTower Society apparently not mind lending their name and reputation to this effort?